GRAINS-Corn bounces from 2020 low, eyeing US weather and Black Sea tensions

 By Tom Polansek

-CHICAGO, Aug 16 (Reuters) - Chicago Board of Trade corn futures rose on Wednesday as the market recovered slightly after improved U.S. crop conditions and concerns about China's economy pushed the market to its lowest level since December 2020.
+CHICAGO, Aug 16 (Reuters) - Chicago Board of Trade corn futures rose on Wednesday as the market recovered slightly after improved U.S. crop conditions and concerns about China's economy pushed prices to their lowest level since December 2020.

 "The ag markets are seeing a corrective bounce," Bryant Sanderson, broker for CHS Hedging, said in a note.